 Really making a point to eat nutrient-dense foods that are rich in anti-oxidants and anti inflammatory compounds can keep you from getting sick, help you get more out of your workouts, lower your stress levels and really help you stay healthy, fit and feeling your best.

-….and we talked about some of the health benefits the ingredients contain – did you know for instance that cardamom (the spice) contains magnesium, a critical mineral that an estimated 80% of Americans are deficient in?
+Did you know for instance that cardamom (the spice) contains magnesium, a critical mineral that an estimated 80% of Americans are deficient in?

 Magnesium activates muscles and nerves, it aids in the digestion of proteins, carbs and fats, and serves as a building block for RNA and DNA synthesis.
 It’s a super important nutrient – and this delightfully fragrant spice is a great source of it.
 If you’ve never tried cardamom, it’s sort of like the love child of white pepper and nutmeg. 🙂 Get some next time you go shopping!